blacktide082/ffiv-name-patcher/README.md

 - Download [`ffiv-name-patcher.exe`](https://github.com/blacktide082/ffiv-name-patcher/releases/latest) from the Releases section.
 - Copy/move the `ffiv-name-patcher.exe` file to the root of your game's installation directory.
 - Double click the patcher to open it.
+- Run the game to ensure the names are working properly.
 - You're done!
-Run the game to ensure the names are working properly.
+You can now delete the `ffiv-name-patcher.exe` file.

 ## Manually Running the Script